Doug Moe: Early life

-Douglas Edwin Moe was born on September 21, 1938, in Brooklyn, New York.
+Douglas Edwin Moe was born in Brooklyn, New York, on September 21, 1938.
 Growing up in the playground of Foster Park in the Flatbush section of town, he would play games six days a week in the place once called the "Stars' Park".
 He loved basketball so much that he would play in various church leagues under various assumed names (whether it was Protestant or Jewish).
-Moe attended and graduated from Erasmus Hall High School and attracted enough attention to be recruited to the University of North Carolina despite playing just one year of high school ball.
+Moe attended and graduated from Erasmus Hall High School and attracted enough attention to be recruited to the University of North Carolina at Chapel Hill despite playing just one year of high school ball.